TWUOnline/ldrs591/_pages/unit-2-learning-activities.md

 <h2>Unit 2 Learning Activities</h2>
 <span style="color: #ff0000"><strong>[Heather, I've added this welcome below.
 We can either keep it here, integrate it with the Unit 2 Overview, or you might want to keep it as an Instructor's note that you post each week.
 Please let me know your preference/]</strong></span>

 Welcome to Week 2!
 This week you will be exploring the topic "Accessing and Evaluating Scholarly Literature".
-This unit will help you gain familiarity with various genres of scholarly literature and help you get a sense of what scholarly sources of information are available, given your own research interests.
+This unit will help you develop a research question, gain familiarity with various genres of scholarly literature and help you get a sense of what scholarly sources of information are available, given your own research interests.
 In this unit you will also gain first-hand experience in locating and organizing and evaluating relevant scholarly literature.

-The learning activities in this unit will walk you through some very practical readings and video tutorials on how to access scholarly literature.
-There are also three blog posts this week and those are focused on evaluating sources.
+The learning activities in this unit will walk you through some very practical readings and video tutorials on how to access and evaluate scholarly literature.

 <strong><span style="color: #ff0000">[I've added in your notes.
 Please check whether the flow is correct - as the content relates to the learning activities that follow]</span></strong>
 <h3>The Research Process</h3>